juice-shop/juice-shop/SECURITY.md

 contact our shop's "security team" at the address mentioned in the `security.txt` accessible through the running application.

+> Instead of fixing reported vulnerabilities we mightplease contact <bjoern.kimminich@owasp.org>.
+In all other cases please contact our shop's "security team" at the address mentioned in the `security.txt` accessible through the running application.

+> Instead of fixing reported vulnerabilities we mightplease contact <bjoern.kimminich@owasp.org>.
+In all other cases please contact our shop's "security team" at the address mentioned in the `security.txt` accessible through the running application.

 > Instead of fixing reported vulnerabilities we might turn them into
 > hacking challenges!
 You might receive a reward for reporting a
 > vulnerability that makes it into one of our challenges!